About Trail Guide Hub

-Trail Compass is a hiking trail directory for US national parks, state parks, and major long-distance trail systems.
+Trail Guide Hub is a hiking trail directory for US national parks, state parks, and major long-distance trail systems.
 The goal is simple: give hikers a fast, no-friction way to look up a trail's distance, difficulty, elevation gain, and basic local guidance before they head out, and to do it in plain HTML pages that load on weak signal at the trailhead.

 Every page on this site is rendered server-side from a structured dataset of 1,099 trails across 112 parks in 38 states.
 There is no JavaScript framework, no client-side hydration, and no tracking script wedged into the critical path.
 The result is an extremely fast, bookmarkable, indexable directory.